dy1z/docs/content/docs/configuration/functions.md

 ## Functions

-When using functions, you need to make sure to invoke them.
+When using a function, you need to make sure that:

+1. it returns something
+2. you invoke it

 ```js
 // config.js